Richard Morris Hunt Prize

 - Have the ability to travel to France for six months, spread across two or three periods.

-- Academic and work experiences that prepare for undertaking of the Fellowship, and
+- Your academic and work experiences that prepare you to undertake this Fellowship and

-- How the international experience will apply to the applicant’s professional career after the Fellowship.
+- How you will apply this international experience to your professional career after the Fellowship.

 Interested in supporting the Richard Morris Hunt Prize?
 Donate >